pingcap/docs-cn/system-tables/system-table-inspection-result.md

 DETAILS   | max duration of 172.16.5.40:10089 tidb get-token-duration is too slow
 ```

-The following issues can be detected from the diagnosis result above:
+The following issues can be detected from the diagnostic result above:

 * The first row indicates that the `172.16.5.40:4009` TiDB instance is restarted at `2020/03/26 00:05:45.670`.
 * The second row indicates that the maximum `get-token-duration` time of the `172.16.5.40:10089` TiDB instance is 0.234s, but the expected time is less than 0.001s.

-You can also specify conditions, for example, to query the `critical` level diagnosis results:
+You can also specify conditions, for example, to query the `critical` level diagnostic results:

 {{< copyable "sql" >}}